precice/precice.github.io/pages/docs/running/running-distributed.md

 ## Common network interface

-To setup communication, preCICE needs to exchange the endpoint information between participants. preCICE defaults to endpoints of the loopback interface, which only works on the local system.
+To setup communication, preCICE needs to exchange the endpoint information between participants.
+When using `sockets`, preCICE defaults to endpoints of the loopback interface, which only works on the local system.
 Follow the [instructions on how to configure the communication](configuration-communication) to select an appropriate network.

 ## Common filesystem